Modelling success: A creative shortcut to better results

 Hi!
 I’m Danielle and I’m the founder of the A Life More Creative blog.

-This new project is an evolution of the work I've been doing on my Creativity Blog over on danielleraine.com
+This new project is an evolution of the work I've been doing for the last decade on my Creativity Blog over on danielleraine.com

 I hope this collection of stories from the bumpy creative path inspires your own creative adventures.

 And if you'd like to enjoy even more support for your visions, goals and dreams, you can find wealth of resources over on Creative Well, the online home for all my self-study programmes, email series and online creativity courses.

 I’d love to help you bring your creative dreams and goals to life – and enjoy the journey.